 How well different functional teams interact with each other when (at what stages of the development) they communicate and how well they share information would make a huge difference in their quest for a successful product.
 This is because these factors, in turn, affect the development time, product cost and quality of the product.

 What is Sequential Engineering (SE)?

 Traditional sequential engineering is the term used to describe linear product development processes, where design and development steps are carried out one after another focusing on one field of expertise at a time.
 During the industrial revolution, this forced companies to hire specialised people and departments due to products getting more complex.
-This in turn, paved way to “over the wall” mentality where each team member or department only focused on their tasks and passed the completed work onto the next (Figure 1).
+This, in turn, paved the way to an “over the wall” mentality where each team member or department only focused on their tasks and passed the completed work onto the next (Figure 1).